gregzee/transl8/translateapi/README.md

 1. Search for Cloud Translation API
 2. Enable Cloud Translation API
 3. You will need to put in billing information.
 Review this.
-  -  If its your first time using GCP, you should get a 300 dollars credit
+  -  If it's your first time using GCP, you should get a 300 dollars credit
   - 500k Characters translated are free.
 Each 1 million are $20 USD
   - Please review.